andrewt3000/web_development/README.md

 Prefered: I prefer using javascript on the front end because it's native to the browser.
 I prefer node on the backend because as full stack dev I prefer to work in the same lanuage as it increases fluency.

-Prefered: async/await methods in try/catch blocks are prefered.
-Promises are the next preference.
-Callback hell is avoided if possible.

 ### IDE, text editors
 Preferred: [Visual Studio Code](https://code.visualstudio.com/), [vi](https://www.vim.org/)
 VS Code has support for [emmet](https://emmet.io/) in [jsx](https://stackoverflow.com/questions/56311467/configure-emmet-for-jsx-in-vscode) and [code snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)